Causal Inference with Truncation-by-Death and Unmeasured Confounding: Motiviting data and causal estimands

-Consider an observational study with binary treatments such that $Z=1$ for the active treatment and $Z=0$ for the control.
-Let $S(z)$ be the binary potential survival ($z=0,1$), where $S(z)=1$ if the subject is alive and $S(z)=0$ if the subject is dead.
-A potential outcome $Y(z)$ is defined only if $S(z)=1$.
-We can also use the notation of $Y(z)=*$ if $S(z)=0$.
-We assume a stable unit treatment value and consistency \citep{rubin1980randomization}.
-Then, it follows that $S=ZS(1)+(1-Z)S(0)$ and $Y=ZY(1)+(1-Z)Y(0)$ if an outcome is defined.
-Let the subscript $i=1,\ldots,n$ denote the indexes of the subjects.
-The observed sample $\{O_i=(Z_i, S_i, Y_i, X_i): i=1,\ldots,n\}$ is independently drawn from an infinite super-population.
+Consider an observational study with binary treatments such that $Z=1$ for the aggressive treatment (MSDT) and $Z=0$ for the conservative treatment (haplo-SCT).
+Let $S(z)$ be the binary potential survival ($z=0,1$), where $S(z)=1$ if the subject would survive and $S(z)=0$ otherwise.
+A potential outcome (incidence of relapse) $Y(z)$ is defined only if $S(z)=1$.
+We can supplementarily denote $Y(z)=*$ if $S(z)=0$.
+We assume a stable unit treatment value and consistency.
+Then $S=ZS(1)+(1-Z)S(0)$ and $Y=ZY(1)+(1-Z)Y(0)$ whenever an outcome is well defined.
+Baseline covariates $(V, X)$ on supports $\mathcal{V}\times\mathcal{X}$ are collected.
+Here $X$ act as measured confounders and $V$ acts as a substitutional variable for $S(0)$; a rigourous statement is deferred to next section.
+Let the subscript $i=1,\ldots,n$ denote the indexes of subjects.
+The observed sample $\{O_i=(Z_i, S_i, Y_i, X_i, V_i): i=1,\ldots,n\}$ is independently drawn from an infinite super-population.

-Let $G$ be the principal strata and let $G$ take values on LL (always-survivors), LD (protected), DL (harmed), and DD (doomed), where the first letter denotes alive or dead if treated and the second letter for control.
-The observed survivors in the treated group come from the LL and LD strata, whereas the survivors in the control group come from the LL and DL strata.
-To derive a meaningful causal parameter, we should restrict our analysis on the LL stratum, where both potential outcomes are well defined.
+Stratified by the joint values of $G=(S(1),S(0))$, there are four principal strata \citep{ding2011identifiability}: LL (always-survivors), LD (protected), DL (harmed), and DD (doomed); see Table \ref{tab:ps}.
+Often the DL stratum is excluded by a monotonicity assumption.
+The observed survivors in the aggressive treatment group come from the LL and LD strata, whereas the survivors in the conservative treatment group come from the LL stratum.